ScudLee/scudlee-xbmc-addons/metadata.tvshows.anidb.net.mod/readme.md

 *   **Use these tags (separate with a semi-colon)** - The specific set of tags to use.
 The default is just "Anime", but you could for example use: Anime;Animation;Japanese to add all three tags.

+*   **Add source-based tags** - Add tags based on any "Original Work" categories.

+*   **Source tag prefix** - Prefix to add to source-based tags (to aid in sorting).
+Remember to include a space at the end.

+*   **Add location-based tags** - Add tags based on any "Location" categories.

+*   **Location tag prefix** - Prefix to add to location-based tags (to aid in sorting).
+Remember to include a space at the end.

 *   **Add tags from AniDB** - Whether to use the tags used on AniDB.

 *   **Minimum Approval for tags** - Similar to genre weight.
 Higher approval = Better fit.